Dissertation Grants

 • The dissertation proposal/prospectus must show evidence of the engagement of Latine subject matters via one or more of the following: ideologies, methodologies, authors, etc.

-In addition to completing the application form, students must submit the following items:
+In addition to completing the application form and the two letters of recommendation by the advisor and another faculty member, students must submit, with the application form, the following items:

 • Curriculum vitae